DD2480-Group-4/lab2/README.md

 This is a continuous integration server for Java projects that are using [Gradle](https://gradle.org/).
 It can be set up as a webhook for public GitHub repositories where it will build and test the program, then both report the result as a commit-status in GitHub and save the result for later access.

 ## Documentation

-INSERT JAVA DOCS
+JavaDoc for the package can be found in the JavaDoc folder in the repository.

 ## Build and run
 The server is built with Java 21 using Gradle.
 Follow these steps to compile the project:

 ### With IDE
 1. Set Java version to Java 21.
-2. Add GitHub access token to environment variables `GITHUB_COMMIT_STATUS_TOKEN`
+2. Add GitHub access token as environment variable `GITHUB_COMMIT_STATUS_TOKEN`.
 3. Import into gradle-compatible IDE and run.

 ### In Terminal
 1. Set Java version to Java 21.
-2. Add GitHub access token to environment variables `GITHUB_COMMIT_STATUS_TOKEN`
+2. Add GitHub access token as environment variable `GITHUB_COMMIT_STATUS_TOKEN`
 3. Run `./gradlew run`

 ## How to use:
 1. Setup GitHub to send webhooks to it.
-1. Add GitHub access token to environment variables `GITHUB_COMMIT_STATUS_TOKEN`
+1. Add GitHub access token as environment variable `GITHUB_COMMIT_STATUS_TOKEN`
 2. Build and run the server according to instructions above

 The results from the build and tests will be set as the commit-status on GitHub of the last commit in the push.
 History of the builds can also be accessed in a web-browser at the servers URL.